 Monitoring: JMX support

-Neo4j now has JMX support, so that you can connect to it using JConsole:
+Neo4j now has JMX support, so that you can connect to it using JConsole.

-It exposes for example cache sizes:
+It exposes cache sizes.

 Design and performance of the graph-algo component has been improved.
 Read up on it on its component site.